-The six hundred twenty-six thousand seven hundred five dollars and forty-five cents (\$626,705.45) non-reversionary settlement is a substantial result for the class, particularly in light of the substantial risks and uncertainties faced by Plaintiff.
-On average, Class Members stand to recover an average estimated Gross Recovery of one hundred forty-one dollars and thirty-one cents (\$141.31) per Settlement Class Member.
-(Mitzner Dec."), ¶ 14.)
+The two million four hundred thousand dollar (\$2,400,000.00) non-reversionary settlement is a substantial result for the class, particularly in light of the substantial risks and uncertainties faced by Plaintiff.
+On average, Class Members stand to recover an average estimated Gross Recovery of three thousand one hundred sixty-nine dollars and thirty-seven cents (\$3,169.37) per Participating Class Member.
+(Burns Decl., ¶ 13.)

 Courts have long recognized the inherent risks and "vagaries of litigation," and emphasized the comparative benefits of "immediate recovery by way of the compromise to the mere possibility of relief in the future, after protracted and expensive litigation."
-(National Rural Telecommunications Cooperative v.
+National Rural Telecommunications Cooperative v.
 DIRECTV, Inc. (C.D.
 Cal.
 2004) 221 F.R.D.
-523, 526.)
+523, 526.
 Proceeding to certification, and subsequently through trial, could add years or more to the resolution of this case.

-Defendants deny all liability with regard to all of Plaintiff's causes of action, and contends that Settlement Class Members were paid all wages, provided meal and rest periods as required under California law, and provided itemized wage statements.
-(Odenbreit Dec. ¶ 10.)
-In addition, Defendants contends its practices have been in compliance with applicable law as set forth above, and that Plaintiff has no basis for asserting a claim under PAGA.
-Defendants deny that, for any purpose other than settling this action, this matter is appropriate for class treatment.
-Defendants further contend that they have complied at all times with all applicable California laws, including the California Labor Code, the applicable California Wage Order(s), and UCL.
-Defendants contend that if this action were to be litigated further, Defendants would have strong defenses to class certification and on the merits.
-(Odenbreit Decl. ¶ 10.)
-Accordingly, Plaintiff's claims and Defendants' defenses give rise to a number of critical, disputed factual and legal issues that go to the core of Plaintiff's claims and theories of liability and, by extension, to Plaintiff's entitlement to recover damages and penalties, and/or the proper measure of damages.
+Defendant denies all liability with regard to all of Plaintiff's causes of action, and contends that Settlement Class Members were paid all wages, as required under Federal and California law.
+In addition, Defendant contends its practices have been in compliance with applicable law as set forth above.
+Defendant denies that, for any purpose other than settling this action, this matter is appropriate for class treatment.
+Defendant further contends that it has complied at all times with all applicable California and Federal laws, including the California Labor Code, the applicable California Wage Order(s), and UCL.
+Defendant contends that if this action were to be litigated further, Defendant would have strong defenses to class certification and on the merits.
+(Theriault Decl. ¶ 10.)
+Accordingly, Plaintiff's claims and Defendant's defenses give rise to a number of critical, disputed factual and legal issues that go to the core of Plaintiff's claims and theories of liability and, by extension, to Plaintiff's entitlement to recover damages and penalties, and/or the proper measure of damages.